Walking on eggshells - the liberal dilemma

 What yardstick is to be used to separate "right" from "wrong"?
 We would like to suggest something independent of religions - Humanism - putting people before god, holy books and prophets.

 The best way to prevent the radicalisation of young people is to provide them with the tools to look critically at what they are told, to instill within them a "crap detector" as Postman and Weingartner proposed way back in the 1960s.
 We have failed to do this.
-We have stood back from criticising the unsavoury aspects of all religions for fear of causing offence - even worse, successive governments have actively promoted the expansion of religiously segregated schools where children from religions backgrounds are told that "atheists are the vilest of animals" and worse.
+We have stood back from criticising the unsavoury aspects of all religions for fear of causing offence - even worse, successive governments have actively promoted the expansion of religiously segregated schools where children from religious backgrounds are told that "atheists are the vilest of animals" and worse.

 Enough is enough - for god's sake, we must stop this nonsense.